-However, Parliament can extend this part to these areas subject to exception and modification it specifies.
+However, Parliament can extend this part to these areas subject to the exception and modification it specifies.
 Thus the PESA Act was enacted.

-- Bar to interference by courts: The act bars the courts from interfering in the electoral matters of panchayats.
+- Bar to interference by courts: The Act bars the courts from interfering in the electoral matters of panchayats.
 It declares that the validity of any law relating to the delimitation of constituencies or the allotment of seats to such constituencies cannot be questioned in any court.
 It further lays down that no election to any panchayat is to be questioned except by an election petition presented to such authority and in such manner as provided by the state legislature.

 PESA Act of 1996

-Objectives of PESA act
+Objectives of the PESA Act:

-- To extend the provisions of part IX to the scheduled areas.
+- To extend the provisions of Part IX to the scheduled areas.

 - To provide self-rule for the tribal population.

-- To have village governance with participatory democracy
+- To have village governance with participatory democracy.

 - To evolve participatory governance consistent with the traditional practices.